alexhalcazar/marvelProject/README.md

 # Marvel Project

-A web application that uses express.js, and integrates a Marvel API
+A web application that uses express.js, and integrates a Marvel API.
+It also interacts with a MongoDB database.

 ## Installation